-- Amend the Castro Valley General Plan for this site and rezone the site to facilitate development of below-market-rate housing by September 2024. - Coordinate with Alameda County General Services Agency to develop an RFP to Prepare a Specific Plan or other planning framework by September 2024 and conduct outreach to developers by September 2024. - Apply for available grant funding by December 2025. - Prepare specific plan with goal of completion by June 2026. - Begin Surplus Land Declaration timed to be completed concurrent with Specific Plan adoption. - Coordinate with Alameda County General Services Agency to develop an RFP and enter Enter into exclusive negotiating agreement with selected development partners by December 2026. - Issue building permits by December 20282027. - Identify alternative sites by June 2027 (if no agreement is finalized by December 2026).
+- Amend the Castro Valley General Plan for this site and rezone the site to facilitate development of below-market-rate housing by September 2024. - Coordinate with Alameda County General Services Agency to develop an RFP to Prepare a Specific Plan or other planning framework by September 2024 and conduct outreach to developers by September 2024. - Apply for available grant funding by December 2025. - Prepare specific plan with goal of completion by June 2026. - Begin Surplus Land Declaration timed to be completed concurrent with Specific Plan adoption. - Enter into exclusive negotiating agreement with selected development partners by December 2026. - Issue building permits by December 2027. - Identify alternative sites by June 2027 (if no agreement is finalized by December 2026).

-Quantified Objective: Accommodate at least 143 units at a density of up to 75 units per acre, including at least 72 units affordable to lower income households including seniors disabled persons, single-parents, low-income families, and people requiring supportive services.
+Quantified Objective: Accommodate at least 143 units at a density of up to 75 units per acre, including at least 72 units affordable to lower income households including seniors, disabled persons, single-parents, low-income families, and people requiring supportive services